younginnovations/internship-challenges/android/list-me/readme.md

 #### Criteria for judgement
 * Object Oriented approach used in project.
 * Proper use of naming conventions for Widgets, files, function.
-* Proper code and widget seperation and use of widgets.
+* Proper code and widget separation and use of widgets.

 #### Bonus points
 * proper state management